Assassinduck/WebDev-Enviroment-generator/README.md

 ## Features currently done

-- Supports custom names for all files based on user-input
+- Supports custom names for all files based on user-input.

 - Supports dynamic linking based on the file names when created.